students-teach-students/python-tools-for-students/docs/getting_started.rst

-If you don't want to install conda, this `Python installation guide`_ can guide you through the process tof getting the pure CPython Interpreter.
+If you don't want to install conda, this `Python installation guide`_ can guide you through the process of getting the pure CPython Interpreter.

 .. _Python installation guide: https://docs.python-guide.org/starting/installation/
 .. _Anaconda: https://www.anaconda.com/distribution/